mDibyo/git-sync/README.md

 Git Synchronizer allows you to sync local changes with a remote repository as a Work in progress commit, capping off the remote version of the current local branch.
+Synchronization happens on file save(!!!)

 It is meant for testing changes when a local server can not be run and a remote server is serving the contents of the git repository remotely.